gowriabinesh-ds/HR_Analytics_SQL/README.md

 **The Query Identified: 120** high-performing employees ($PerformanceRating = 4$) who are currently earning **below** the average monthly income for their $\text{JobRole}$.

-> **🔥 Critical Recommendation:** **This list of 120 employees represents the highest retention risk.** These are the company's best talents who are statistically underpaid.
-Prioritizing immediate compensation adjustments for this small, high-value cohort will yield the highest return on retention investment.
+> **🔥 Critical Recommendation:** **This list of 120 employees represents the highest retention risk.** These are the company's best talents who are statistically underpaid. <br> Prioritizing immediate compensation adjustments for this small, high-value cohort will yield the highest return on retention investment.

 ---